 Who is this Shopify Pricing plan best for?

 Shopify Lite won’t work just by purchasing a hosting plan – the intent with Shopify Lite is to add ecommerce functionality to something you already have like a blog or information site.
 Therefore, you need a full website already configured with hosting, a domain and everything.
 For example, you could install Shopify Lite on a WordPress site.

-The Basic Shopify Plan takes it up a notch since you receive a discount code engine, fraud analysis tools and the ability to upload an unlimited number of products to your store.
+The Basic Shopify Plan takes it up a notch since you receive a discount code engine, fraud analysis tools and the ability to upload an unlimited number of products to your Shopify store.
 The primary step up is the fact that you gain a fully functional website and blog through Shopify.
 Therefore, all of your products and orders are managed through Shopify, and you won't need a separate website to make it work.

 Some other perks include a free SSL certificate, manual order creation, shipping labels, unlimited file storage and 24/7 support.

-The pricing structure is set at $29 per month + 2.9% and 30¢ per transaction, which is a bit higher than the Lite Plan, but it gives you the freedom to expand your store with tons of products.
+The pricing structure for the Basic plan is set at $29 per month + 2.9% and 30¢ per transaction, which is a bit higher than the Lite Plan, but it gives you the freedom to expand your Shopify store with tons of products.

 Who is this Shopify Pricing plan best for?

 If youneed a beautiful and functional online store, but you don't want to pay for the features in the more expensive Shopify Plan, this is the sweet spot for you.
 It's also the plan you go with if you don't already have a website that you can pair with the Lite plan.